 A great way to practice answering leadership questions is to interview yourself out loud.
 This may sound strange, but it’s an excellent way to improve the way you communicate your answers during an interview.
 Play the role of both the candidate and the interviewer, asking questions and answering them, just like two people would in an interview.

 If you have friends or peers who can do mock interviews with you, that's a great option too.
 This can be especially helpful if your friend has experience with tech interviews, or is at least familiar with the process.
-You can also find peers to practice with on our new mock interview platform.

 3.3 Practice with FAANG ex-interviewers